joaoalexarruda/esp32_dht11_mosquito_node-red/README.md

 2. Start Node-RED and open the provided dashboard.
 3. Power on the ESP32.

-## Code Explanation

-The code is all contained in the `src/main.cpp` file.
-It's divided into 3 main sections:

-1. **Libraries**: The libraries used in this project are:

-   - `WiFi.h`: Used to connect to a WiFi network.
-   - `PubSubClient.h`: Used to connect to a MQTT broker and publish messages.
-   - `DHT.h`: Used to read data from the DHT11 sensor.
-   - `Adafruit_Sensor.h`: Used along with the DHT library.

-2. **Constants**: The constants used in this project are:

-   - `ssid`: The SSID of the WiFi network to connect to.
-   - `password`: The password of the WiFi network to connect to.
-   - `mqtt_server`: The IP address of the MQTT broker.
-   - `mqtt_port`: The port of the MQTT broker.
-   - `DHT_PIN`: The GPIO pin of the ESP32 that the DHT11 sensor is connected to.
-   - `DHT_TYPE`: The type of the DHT sensor (DHT11, DHT21 or DHT22).
-   - `numReadings`: The number of readings on the circular buffer before calculating the average.

-3. **Functions**: The functions used in this project are:

-   - `setup_wifi()`: The setup_wifi function is used to connect to the WiFi network.
-   - `reconnect()`: The reconnect function is used to connect to the MQTT broker.
-   - `updateReadings()`: The updateReadings function is used to update the circular buffer with new readings from the DHT sensor.
-   - `calculateMovingAverage()`: The calculateMovingAverage function is used to calculate the moving average of the circular buffer.
-   - `setup()`: The setup function is called once when the ESP32 boots up.
-It's used to initialize the serial port, connect to the WiFi network and the MQTT broker, and initialize the DHT sensor.
-   - `loop()`: The loop function is called repeatedly after the setup function.
-It's used to read the temperature and humidity from the DHT sensor and publish them to the MQTT broker.
-It also calls the updateReadings and calculateMovingAverage functions to publish the moving average of the temperature and humidity.
-It also handles the reconnection to the MQTT broker.
-It has a nice formatted output to the serial port for debugging purposes.

 ## MQTT Broker

 Download and install the Mosquitto MQTT Broker from [here](https://mosquitto.org/download/).